The cars you love and hate

 The bread and butter of the family-car market, medium cars need to be a jack-of-all-trades, offering decent practicality, economy and an entertaining drive.
 Find out which kept its owners happiest.

 Its styling may be divisive, but owners love this medium hatchback for its multitude of talents.
 Low running costs, ample cabin space and the technology available, all came in for praise, but nearly all owners commented on just how easy and enjoyable it is to drive.

 Least satisfying medium car

-This brand has a strong history with good value hatchbacks, but the this model has fallen short of the mark with owners.
+This manufacturer has a strong history with good value hatchbacks, but this hatchback model has fallen short of the mark with owners.
 No one area was singled out for particular criticism, but poor ergonomics, a lack of power and comfort on long journeys were common gripes.

 The best large cars offer plenty of lounging space and the latest technology.
 They should also be economical and easy to drive.

 Most satisfying large car